Cenk Tosun: Gaziantepspor

 On 29 January 2011, Tosun joined Gaziantepspor for a €400,000 transfer fee.
 He scored 10 goals in 14 league matches in his debut season.
 After a less successful second season, he scored double digits in the following two campaigns and helped the club win the Spor Toto Cup in 2012.
 He scored twice in the final, a 3–1 win over Orduspor on 17 May 2012.

 Beşiktaş

 On 4 February 2014, Beşiktaş signed Tosun on a five-year contract worth nearly €500,000, effective from the 2014–15 season.
 He chose the number 23 shirt after basketball player Michael Jordan.
 In his first two campaigns at the Istanbul club, he was mainly a substitute, behind Demba Ba and Mario Gómez in the pecking order.
 After Ba and Gómez left, he was a regular in the 2016–17 season, scoring 24 goals as his club won the Süper Lig title.
 He then turned down a move to Premier League club Crystal Palace.

-In 2017–18, Tosun scored four goals in six match as Beşiktaş won a UEFA Champions League group containing RB Leipzig, Porto and Monaco, including both of a 2–1 win at Monaco on 17 October.
+In 2017–18, Tosun scored four goals in six matches as Beşiktaş won a UEFA Champions League group containing RB Leipzig, Porto and Monaco, including both of a 2–1 win at Monaco on 17 October.